 Updated July 2014

 Protected public lands such as national parks can play an important economic role for local communities in a number of ways.

 Visitation, tourism, and jobs directly related to nearby public lands annually contribute billions to regional economies while creating hundreds of thousands of private sector jobs.
-Headwaters Economics has created an updated interactive that lists the visits, spending, jobs, and income created in gateway communities for each of the National Park Service units for 2012, the most recent year available.
+Headwaters Economics has created an updated interactive that lists the visits, spending, jobs, and income created in gateway communities for each of the National Park Service units for 2013.